 Downtown Market - Grand Rapids

-The Downtown Market - Grand Rapids is another great location to celebrate your wedding day.
-Carrie Zandbergen, director of sales and events for the Downtown Market, says the venue offers a customized approach to events, by hosting ceremonies in their greenhouse and receptions in their banquet space, among other rooms within their venue.
+The Downtown Market is another unique Grand Rapids location to celebrate your wedding day.
+Couples can customize their event by hosting ceremonies in their greenhouse and receptions in their banquet space, among other rooms within their venue.

-A wide variety of catering options are available and organized with each individual client along with an in-house beverage program focused on local craft brews and unique spirits.
+A wide variety of catering options are available and organized with each couple along with an in-house beverage program focused on local craft brews and unique spirits.
 The Downtown Market is also home to dozens of small, local businesses ready to support your event.